 The Illinois Bone & Joint Institute’s Phase IV Program is designed for patients with hip, knee, or ankle injuries who wish to continue advanced rehabilitation to facilitate return to sport and reduce the risk of re-injury.
 Our evidence-based protocols will teach and cover multiple aspects of lower extremity conditioning including:

 Ideal candidates for this program include:

-During the course of a patient’s recovery, incremental testing will be conducted to assess the patient’s strength and readiness to progress to various activity benchmarks and/or the next phase of rehabilitation.
-The patient’s involved knee will be compared to the uninvolved side in order to individualize each assessment.
+During the course of a patient’s recovery, incremental testing will be conducted to assess the patient’s strength, benchmark completion and readiness to progress to the next phase of rehabilitation.
+The patient’s involved side will be compared to the uninvolved side in order to individualize each assessment.
 The Illinois Bone & Joint Institute offers a variety of testing in order to ensure a safe and full recovery.